xelixdev/django-pgviews-redux/README.md

 As the materialized view isn't defined through the usual Django model fields, any indexes defined there won't be created on the materialized view.
-Luckily Django provides a Meta option called `indexes` which can be used to add custom indexes to models. `pg_views` supports defining indexes on materialized views using this option.
+Luckily Django provides a Meta option called `indexes` which can be used to add custom indexes to models. `django-pgviews` supports defining indexes on materialized views using this option.

 In the following example, one index will be created, on the `name` column.
 The `db_index=True` on the field definition for `post_code` will get ignored.